AdguardTeam/LegalDocs/adguard.com/privacy.html.md

 ### Age limitations

 To the extent not prohibited by applicable law, we do not allow the use of our services, products, and Website by persons under the age of 16.
-If you learn that someone under the age of 16 has unlawfully provided us with Personal Data, please contact us at <privacy@adguard.com>.
-We will take steps to delete that information.
+If you learn that someone under the age of 16 has unlawfully provided us with Personal Data, For details, please see the Privacy Policy of AdGuard Websites: https://adguard.com/website-privacy.html.

 ## How we use cookies

 The definition of cookies and how we use them is explained in detail in the dedicated section of our Privacy Policy.
-For details, please see the [Privacy Policy of AdGuard Websites](https://adguard.com/website-privacy.html).
+For details, please see the Privacy Policy of AdGuard Websites: https://adguard.com/website-privacy.html.

 ## Changes to this Privacy Policy

 We may change this Privacy Policy from time to time.
 Laws, regulations, and industry standards evolve, which may require these changes, or we may make changes to our business.
 We will post the changes on this page and encourage you to review our Privacy Policy to stay informed.
 If we make changes that materially alter your privacy rights, we will provide additional notice via email.
-If you disagree with the changes to this Privacy Policy, please contact us at <privacy@adguard.com>.
+If you disagree with the changes to this Privacy Policy, please contact us at [privacy@adguard.com](mailto:privacy@adguard.com).